symfony/symfony-docs/cookbook/configuration/override_dir_structure.rst

 .. tip::

-    This modification can be of interest if you are working in a virtual environment and cannot use NFS - for example, if you're running a Symfony app using Vagrant/VirtualBox in a guest operating system.
+    This modification can be of interest if you are working in a virtual environment and cannot use NFS - for example, if you're running a Symfony application using Vagrant/VirtualBox in a guest operating system.